 Human Rights Watch has called on Chinese authorities to immediately release a pastor accused of subversion and scores of members of an independent Protestant church in the southwestern city of Chengdu in Sichuan province.
-They should also return church properties and allow the members to resume worship services, the New York based group said on Dec.14.
-On Dec.
-9 and 10, police in Chengdu arrested Pastor Wang Yi and more than 100 congregants of the Early Rain Covenant Church

-, and called on China's Christians to carry out civil disobedience, such as resisting government orders not to preach outside of church premises or to prohibit children from attending church
+Shortly before his arrest, Wang Yi had published an essay critical of the government's tight control over religion, and called on China's Christians to carry out civil disobedience, such as resisting government orders not to preach outside of church premises or to prohibit children from attending church.

 In it he vowed to "use peaceful means … to resist every and all governmental and judicial measures that persecute the church and interfere with Christian belief."